 The modern-day farm

-Bernard, the current owner, and his late wife Judy took over Lower Poulza Post in the mid 1980s and opened up some of the farmland as a naturist campsite.
+Bernard, Judy and their daughter Miranda, moved in 1986 from their smallholding in Cambridgeshire to Lower Poulza Post in Cornwall and opened up some of the farmland as a naturist campsite.

 Lower Poulza Post covers an area of 40 acres and much of it is now managed by local farm-hands.
 Fortunately, the naturist campsite is being developed into a well appointed campsite with a number of unique features appealing to naturists that prefer the rustic and tranquil surroundings.